 Vienna is too far.

-By Taxi or Rental Car – Take the Highway direction Salzburg and then direction Innsbruck/Kufstein.
+By Taxi or Rental Car - Take the direction of Salzburg and then in the direction of Innsbruck/Kufstein.

 If you have a rental, make sure to get a toll sticker for the Austrian highway.

-By Train – Take the Aiport train connection towards Wörgel Austria.
+By Train - Take the MUC airport train connection towards Wörgl, Austria.

-Be aware that the train connections in Wörgel can be 20 minutes apart from each other.
+Be aware that the train connections in Wörgl can be 20 minutes apart from each other.

 Instead, check out what I wrote in Munich.